Andreas030682/GitHub/VLC.md

 Under Interfaces - Main Interfaces - Lua set a password for ``Lua HTTP``.

+> You need to restart VLC for these changes to take effect!

 ## Settings in ScriptPlayer

 When you try to connect to VLC for the first time (via Playback - VLC) you will see a promt that asks you for connection settings like the IP, port and password for the VLC web interface. (default ``127.0.0.1:8080``)